-On your first visit, you will be taken to a Settings page listing all of the installed Interpreters, as shown below.
+On your first visit, you are taken to a Settings page listing all of the installed Interpreters, as shown below.

 Scroll down this list and select Save.

-- The Basic Features note will appear onscreen, with multiple panes, as shown below.
+- The Basic Features note appears onscreen, with multiple panes, as shown below.
 The top pane shows a welcome message,

 the next pane down provides some Scala code to generate sample data, and the three smaller panes provide some SQL code to query the data and